MaxPleaner/vidstream/README.md

 Hopefully the comments in the source should give enough explanation to understand what's going on.

+A small part of this project was extracted into a gem: [sentence_interpreter](http://github.com/maxpleaner/sentence_interpreter).
+This gem takes a user-provided lexicon and parses sentences into verb-noun phrases according to it.

 ### Usage

   Install the dependencies, then run `ruby start_server.rb